-- 9-12-1.
-Every municipality shall have has the power: - (1) To sue and be sued and to contract in its corporate name; - (2) To acquire by lease, purchase, gift, condemnation, or other lawful means and hold in its corporate name, or use and control as provided by law, both real and personal property and easements and rights of way within or without the corporate limits for all purposes authorized by law or necessary to the exercise of any power granted; - (3) To provide that supplies needed for the use of the municipality-shall be are furnished by contract let to the lowest responsible bidder, except as otherwise provided by law; - (4) To construct, operate, and maintain an auditorium and all public buildings necessary for the use of the municipality; - (5) To insure the public property of the municipality; - 21 (6) To convey, sell, give, dispose of, or lease-both the personal and real property of 22 the municipality as provided by this title the laws of this state; and - (7) To perform all administrative and financial functions for all purposes authorized by law or necessary to the exercise of any power granted.
+9-12-1.
+Every municipality has the power:

+- (1) To sue and be sued and to contract in its corporate name; - (2) To acquire by lease, purchase, gift, condemnation, or other lawful means and hold in its corporate name, or use and control as provided by law, both real and personal property and easements and rights of way within or without the corporate limits

+- for all purposes authorized by law or necessary to the exercise of any power granted; - (3) To provide that supplies needed for the use of the municipality are furnished by contract let to the lowest responsible bidder, except as otherwise provided by law; - (4) To construct, operate, and maintain an auditorium and all public buildings necessary for the use of the municipality; - (5) To insure the public property of the municipality; - (6) To convey, sell, give, dispose of, or lease the personal and real property of the municipality as provided by the laws of this state; and - (7) To perform all administrative and financial functions for all purposes authorized by law or necessary to the exercise of any power granted.

 9-12-3.
-Every municipality may appropriate funds to pay the necessary expenses of its officers or employees in conducting-such business or attending-such meetings within or without the state as the governing body-shall determine determines necessary to carry out-its authorized municipal activities.
+Every municipality may appropriate funds to pay the necessary expenses of its officers or employees in conducting business or attending meetings within or without the state as the governing body determines necessary to carry out authorized municipal activities.

 9-12-5.1.
-Every municipality may lease its municipally owned municipally owned property.
-Any such The lease shall must be for a term and upon the conditions provided by resolution of the governing body.
+Every municipality may lease its municipally owned property.
+The lease must be for a term and upon the conditions provided by the governing body.

 9-12-5.2.
-If the governing body decides to lease any municipally owned property to any private person for a term exceeding one hundred twenty days and for an amount exceeding two thousand five hundred dollars annual value-it shall, the municipality must adopt a resolution of intent to enter into-such the lease, and the resolution must fix a time and place for public hearing on the adoption of the lease resolution.
-Notice of the hearing shall on the adoption of the lease resolution must be published in the official newspaper once, at least ten days prior to the hearing.
+If the governing body decides to lease any municipally owned property to any private person for a term exceeding one hundred twenty days and for an amount exceeding two thousand five hundred dollars annual value, the municipality must adopt a resolution of intent to enter into the lease, and the resolution must fix a time and place for public hearing on the adoption of the lease resolution.
+Notice of the hearing on the adoption of the lease resolution must be published in the official newspaper once, at least ten days prior to the hearing.
 Following the hearing, the governing body may proceed to authorize the lease upon the terms and conditions it determines.

 9-12-10.
-Every first or second class municipality shall have has power to provide for the taking of the census of the municipality not oftener than once in three years.
+Every municipality has power to provide for the taking of the census of the municipality.

 9-12-14.1.
-A municipality may pay compensation to a regularly scheduled commercial air carrier to provide basic or enhanced air service as provided in the Airport and Airway Safety and Capacity Expansion Act of 1987 and may provide compensation to a regularly scheduled air carrier under contract with the South Dakota Airline Authority.
-Funds provided by a municipality to pay compensation for such air service shall be budgeted pursuant to chapter 9-21.
+A municipality may pay compensation to a regularly scheduled commercial air carrier to provide basic or enhanced air service.